EIT-team/PEITS/README.md

 docker attach mypeits
 ```

-To delete the container when you are done with it you
+To delete the container when you are done with use
 ```bash
 docker rm mypeits
 ```
-That will delete any content you have written out of the mounted location (_i.e._, `/mydata`).
+which will delete any content you have written out of the mounted location (_i.e._, `/mydata`).

 Alternatively, you can use [docker compose](https://docs.docker.com/compose/) to
 build and run the container: